stemformulas/stemformulas.github.io/README.md

 ## How to contribute:

-There are three ways contribute formulas, in order of most to least technical (i.e. least to most work for us):
+There are two ways contribute formulas, suggestions and direct contributions:

-1. Fill out this Google Form with all the necessary information for the formula: https://forms.gle/zXGeNJ4pRJG2Rh7L6
+1. Suggestions: fill out this Google Form with all the necessary information for the formula: https://forms.gle/zXGeNJ4pRJG2Rh7L6

-2. Create a pull request on the GitHub repo, following the detailed instructions below.
+2. Direct contributions: create a pull request (on the GitHub repo, following the detailed instructions below.

 ## Adding a formula by submitting a pull request: